Swarup2608/Campus_Placement_Prediction_Using_Ml_With_Streamlit_Deployment/README.md

 ![main · Streamlit - Google Chrome 16-01-2023 16_41_02](https://user-images.githubusercontent.com/82018631/212665690-1a96c6f0-751c-4547-95aa-129082cd2b8c.png)

-The steps involved in the system is :
+The steps involved in the system is : \n
--> Loading the data
+-> Loading the data \n
--> Performing the data preprocessing like Handling Missing Data, Finding Correlation, Feature Creation etc..
--> Perform Exploratory Data Analysis and the find the best features to run the model -> Create the model and find the accuracy score and make it the test the test set -> Pickle the model into .pkl file which is will be used to predict the data -> Create the UI using streamlit and combine the pkl file into the UI -> Run it using streamlit run main.py to get the outcome
+-> Performing the data preprocessing like Handling Missing Data, Finding Correlation, Feature Creation etc..\n -> Perform Exploratory Data Analysis and the find the best features to run the model\n -> Create the model and find the accuracy score and make it the test the test set\n -> Pickle the model into .pkl file which is will be used to predict the data\n -> Create the UI using streamlit and combine the pkl file into the UI\n -> Run it using streamlit run main.py to get the outcome\n

 U can use the pkl file directly instead of creating the model